 - Spherical bearing rod guide

 Lansky Broadhead Sharpener with Broadhead Wrench

-We recommend this sharpener if you’re using two- or four-blade broadheads.
+We recommend this broadhead sharpener if you’re using two or four blade broadheads.
 That’s because the universal wrench fits any broadhead.
 It lets you conveniently and safely remove whatever kind of broadhead you use, even those rare five-bladed ones.